LogoLaunchSaaS

 CREEM_WEBHOOK_SECRET="your-webhook-secret"

-Update the product configuration in packages/config/src/product/development.ts or packages/config/src/product/production.ts:
+Update the product catalog in apps/launchsaas/src/configuration/product/products.ts:

-// packages/config/src/product/production.ts
+// apps/launchsaas/src/configuration/product/products.ts

-export const productConfiguration: ProviderProductConfiguration = {
+export const products: Product[] = [

 {